A FAIRYTALE VILLA ON THE AMALFI COAST

 The arcadian, antique kitchen hides high end, modern appliances tucked in between the stone archways, marble sinks. and fireplace.
 The enormous wooden cabinet dates back to the Baroque period, and the two bread and pizza ovens are built directly into the thick stone walls decorated with antique majolica tiles.

 The Sitting Room

-The living and dining room is divided into two separate areas; a dining area with a Tuscan oak dining table encircled by a bookshelf, a Neapolitan Rococo mirror, and a collection of antique paintings, that include depictions of the life of Alexander the Great.
+The living and dining room is divided into two separate areas; a dining area with a Tuscan oak dining table encircled by a bookshelf, Neapolitan Rococo mirrors, and a collection of antique paintings.
 A special feature of the living room is its enormous double fireplace with hearthside benches inside the first stone frame,

 Downstairs, the Salus Per Aquam area has an indoor pool lined with traditional Amalfi Coast majolica tiles and includes massage jets on the walls and seat, a massage waterfall, and a swimming current.